+The department’s faculty consists of internationally established artists.
 The program emphasizes creative research and material practices within a highly rigorous conceptual and critical approach, and is designed to prepare students for a professional exhibiting career and for teaching at the college level.
 The curriculum emphasizes the richness of UC Berkeley’s broader research community, and close working relationships with faculty.
 Opportunities exist for assisted and faculty-accompanied travel abroad.

 We offer our MFA students professional development support, including privileged applicant status to a number of studio residency programs and grant programs.
 In consultation with a faculty advisor, each student will select and work closely with a thesis committee consisting of departmental and external members.

 We offer our students semi-independent studio facilities, with each student matched to a studio that best suits their work.
 Twelve studios are located off-campus, at the Richmond Field Station.

 In addition to exhibiting in the Art Practice department’s Worth Ryder Art Gallery, MFA students are assisted in displaying their work in an array of regional venues.
 The second-year MFA Show is held at the Berkeley Art Museum/Pacific Film Archive, and students work closely with museum curators and staff to select and install their work.